-Webinar #2 - Waste management in case of an oil spill - 26 May 2021
+26/05/2021 - Webinar #2: Waste management in case of an oil spill

-In this second session, experts from DEMERI (for the French-speaking session) and TRIOX Environmental Emergencies (for the English-speaking session) presented the different types of waste, the whole cycle (including the different phases) of waste management following a marine oil spill; and the importance of planning and inclusion of a waste management policy and strategy in place beforehand as a vital component of any oil spill contingency plan.
+This second episode was dedicated to waste management.
+For this webinar, leading international experts from DEMERI and TRIOX Environmental Emergencies presented the different types of waste, the whole cycle (including the different phases) of waste management and the importance of planning and inclusion of a dedicated policy in the NOSCP.
+View recording & download material on the GI WACAF website.